naiskew/SudokuJava/README.md

 SudokuJava
 ==========

-generate a random valid sudoku with java main program is Sudoku.java
+generate a random valid sudoku with java.
+To run this program run Sudoku.java (main program)